zenbuterin/zenbuterin/README.md

 👨‍💻 I am currently working on a project that reflects my understanding of blockchain development
 📜 I am also doing research to gain a deep fundamental understanding and to support my article writing
-📈 Trading sometimes
+📈 Trading
 🌐 Interested in distributed systems, decentralized, crypto, and DeFi

 ### 🏗 Ongoing Projects

 📌 Website for merge web3 utility in one place (learning project)
-🚧 On progress: WalletGate project
+🚧 On progress: Vaultro wallet project.
-💡 Planning for build MicroSavings project
+💡 Planning for build MicroSavings project.
-💡 Planning for build a blockchain project from scratch (soon™)
+🚧 On progress: build a blockchain project from scratch.

 ### 📚 Articels and Research